Aivetu/stage2/README.md

 - The API assumes that the MongoDB database is running locally.
-- Validation checks for input data are limited to basic checks (e.g., required fields, data types).
 - Authentication and Authorization are not implemented in this API.
-- String and alphabetical validation is set up for the request body.
+- String validation is set up for the request body.

 ## UML Diagram